Wykerd/react-av/apps/docs/src/pages/en/text-track-introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

-React AV features a fully-featured and spec compliant [W3C WebVTT](https://www.w3.org/TR/webvtt1/) parser and renderer.
+React AV features a fully-featured <!-- TODO: and spec compliant --> [W3C WebVTT](https://www.w3.org/TR/webvtt1/) parser and renderer.
 This not only allows for the rendering of captions and subtitles, but also for the rendering of chapters and metadata such as storyboards.

 ## Installation